In rare rebuke, Chief Justice Roberts slams Schumer for 'threatening' comments

 Schumer's office later issued a second statement in which the senator criticized Roberts.

 Roberts has often said in public appearances that he believes it is mistaken to assume that federal judges act out of their own partisan political interests.
-In 2018, He notably responded to President Trump's criticism of a federal judge as "an Obama judge."
+In 2018, he notably responded to Trump's criticism of a federal judge as "an Obama judge."

 "We do not have Obama judges or Trump judges, Bush judges or Clinton judges," Roberts said then.
 "What we have is an extraordinary group of dedicated judges doing their level best to do equal right to those appearing before them."